Ttl/sd-webui-mixed-precision-vae/README.md

 # Usage

 There are no configurable options.
-The clipping is applied automatically when VAE is loaded in half precision.
-If single precision VAE is used (`--no-half-vae`) no clipping is applied.
-When clipping is applied a message `fp16 VAE clipping applied` is printed to terminal.
+The extension is applied automatically when VAE is loaded in half precision at the start of image generation.
+If single precision VAE is used (`--no-half-vae`) extension is not applied.
+A message is printed to the output terminal after generating the first image if the extensions has been applied or not.

 This extensions should be compatible with Stable Diffusion versions, 1.x, 2.x and SDXL.